The fact that I finished this book a week ago and have still been unpacking my thoughts on it should be sufficient indication how much I enjoyed it.

 And just of commanding of attention are the characters.
 Going for four PoVs was the correct choice, although some were much more interesting than others.
 Ephraim’s guff, raw attitude could have been pulled straight from Blade Runner, Lysander’s complex and nuanced storyline and characterization made me hate how much I loved him, Darrow is as delightfully rash and stubborn as ever, and Lyria’s cocky attitude brings a new set of eyes to the world.
 Lyria’s PoV was decidedly the weakest, and her character arc felt a little too sudden.
 And if there’s any fault I can find in this book, it’s that Darrow is more absent from the on-screen narrative than he should be.
 Darrow’s the heart and soul of this world, after all, so it was disappointing not to see him and the Howlers (and Sevro, the little devil) taking a more on-screen role.
 I’d have gladly swapped a good chunk of Lyria’s PoV for his.

 This book is nothing less than a phantasmagorical mash-up of science-fictional exuberance jacked-up to the hilt.
 There’s so much richness and goodness bursting out of the seams of the characters, technologies, planets and cities of the world it threatens to spill over.
 Science-fiction is said to be the genre of ideas, and never has it been more true here.
-The action is as bloody and brutal as ever, the suits of armor and weapons lovingly detailed and described, the politics as cuthroat as ever, the world several shades darker and more messed up than it’s ever been, and the almost endless cast of characters play their roles as productions of their culture and upbringing to levels so theatrical it’s almost Shakespearean.
+The action is rich as ever, the politics as cuthroat as ever, the world several shades darker, the almost endless cast of characters play their roles as productions of their culture and upbringing to levels so theatrical it’s almost Shakespearean.
 Brown’s velvety prose is so rich and jam-packed with detail and tiny literary gems it’s like he didn’t think he’d get the chance to ever write another book.
 Even on its own, every page is a delightful morsel.
 As a whole, this book is a dessert masterpiece.

 Pierce Brown has absolutely out-done himself in almost every way and should be given a round of applause for producing something so stellar it reaches meteorological greatness.
 It might be too early to call it book of the year, but I’m going to do it anyway.